Rebecca Protten: West Indies

-She then reached out to the German Moravian missionary, Friedrich Martin arrived in Saint Thomas in 1736, when she was about eighteen years.
+She then reached out to the German Moravian missionary, Friedrich Martin, who arrived in Saint Thomas in 1736 when she was about eighteen.
 He taught her that the Moravian movement encouraged and empowered women preachers.
-Impressed by the effectiveness Rebecca's missionary work and evangelistic zeal, Martin noted that she was "very accomplished in the teaching of God.
+Impressed by the effectiveness of Rebecca's missionary work and evangelistic zeal, Martin noted that she was "very accomplished in the teaching of God.
 She has done the work of the Saviour by teaching African women and speaking about that which the Holy Spirit himself has shown her ...
 I have found nothing in her other than a love of God and his servants."
-In the view of scholars, Sylvia Frey and Betty Wood, the founding and growth of African Protestant Christianity was a watershed moment in the history of proselytism in the American South and the British colonies of the West Indies in the 1700s.
+In the view of scholars Sylvia Frey and Betty Wood, the founding and growth of African Protestant Christianity was a watershed moment in the history of proselytism in the American South and the British colonies of the West Indies in the 1700s.
 This development "created a community of faith and ... provided Afro-Atlantic peoples with an ideology of resistance, [as part of paradigm shift] of social and intellectual transformation transference of traditional African religions to the New World."

 Together with her Moravian husband, she was accused and charged by the colonial authorities for blasphemy and accusations of incitement of a slave rebellion or an insurrection and imprisoned.
 They were deported after their release.

 Western Europe

-In 1742, she left Saint Thomas and relocated to Germany with the Moravian missionary, Friedrich Martin, her first husband, Matthaus Freundlich (c.
+In 1742, she left Saint Thomas and relocated to Germany with the Moravian missionary Friedrich Martin, her first husband, Matthäus Freundlich (c.
 1681–c.
 1742) and their daughter, Anna Maria Freundlich (1740–1744).
 Soon after docking in Amsterdam in 1742, Friederich Martin was called back to the St. Thomas mission, because his replacement for Head of the Moravian mission there had died.
 Rebecca Freundlich's husband and daughter died in Germany.
 With nowhere else to go and little point of reference in a faraway land, Rebecca Freundlich was taken by friends to the commune owned by the leader of the Moravian church, Nikolaus Ludwig, Reichsgraf von Zinzendorf und Pottendorf (1700–60), in Germany.
-While living in Germany, she became a valued member of the Moravian community and assumed a leadership position in the women's Christian ministry.
+While living in Germany, she became a valued member of the Moravian community.
+She assumed a leadership position in the women's Christian ministry.

-Everyday religious life in 18th century Moravia has been described by historians as follows, "Choirs were the basic social units of the church ...
+Historians have emphasized that in everyday religious life in 18th-century Moravia, "Choirs were the basic social units of the church ...
 Believers were expected to submerge their own desires in the will of the group.
 Choir members ate and bunked together, often worked side by side, and met at least once a day, often more, to worship and decipher religious texts."

-In 1756, Rebecca Freundlich Protten and her second husband, Christian Jacob Protten (1715–1769) were marginalised and banished from the Moravian commune in Herrnhut to the village of Großhennersdorf in the Görlitz district.
+In 1756, Rebecca Freundlich Protten and her second husband, Christian Jacob Protten (1715–1769), were marginalized and banished from the Moravian commune in Herrnhut to the village of Großhennersdorf in the Görlitz district.
 This development stemmed from constant bickering between Christian Protten and the Bishop of the Moravian Church, Count Zinzendorf.
 Zinzendorf had accused Christian Protten of being haughty and an alcoholic.
 He received permission to return to West Africa, leaving his Rebecca Protten, who rejoined the Moravians at Herrnhut.